-1. Statement of Federal Financial Accounting Standards 6 (SFFAS 6), Accounting for Property, Plant, and Equipment, (paragraph 26) outlines the recognition requirements for general property, plant, and equipment (G-PP&E).
-Paragraph 26 states that,
+Statement of Federal Financial Accounting Standards 6 (SFFAS 6), Accounting for Property, Plant, and Equipment, (as amended) outlines the recognition requirements for general property, plant, and equipment (G-PP&E) except for internal use software.
+Paragraph 26 states that.

 "All general PP&E shall be recorded at cost.
+Although the measurement basis for valuing general PP&E remains historical cost, reasonable estimates may be used to establish the historical cost of general PP&E, in accordance with the asset recognition and measurement provisions herein.
 Cost shall include all costs incurred to bring the PP&E to a form and location suitable for its intended use."